akai-z/project-pet/README.md

 There are multiple places in the code that are still incomplete
 and other parts were a bit rushed, due to lack of time to work on them.

-The project was mainly built using CreateJS.
+The project was mainly built using CreateJS suite libraries.
 https://createjs.com/
 https://github.com/createjs